Even with mass health warnings making their way onto the very labels of the products, cigarette smoking is a habit that many refuse to give up.

 - Rely on a support system for help.
 Tell friends and family about quitting and show them the projected timeline for weaning off of cigarettes.
 They can provide encouragement to continue the scheduled timeline.

 - Reward Yourself.
-It isn’t easy quitting, but little steps such as going a day or even a week without taking a puff deserves some kind of reward.
+It isn’t easy quitting, but little steps such as going a day or even a week without taking a puff deserve some kind of reward.
 Maybe not a pair of expensive dress shoes, but a new pair of running shoes to test out those fresh lungs might be in order.